 Walking is often recommended as part of a weight loss program.
 This is actually one of the easiest and safest exercises you can do.
 But have you ever wondered exactly how much you need to move to shed those pounds?

-In order to find out how many miles you need to cover to shed those extra pounds, you need to find out how many steps you are currently covering.
-The average person in America walks between 3,000 and 4,000 steps a day, significantly less than the 8,000-10,000 target.
-Whatever your step count, its a relatively simple matter calculating how much more you need to walk to lose weight.
+In order to find out you need to find out how many steps you are currently covering.
+Most people in America walk between 3,000 and 4,000 steps a day, about a half of the recommended 8,000-10,000 target.
+Whatever your step count, its a relatively simple matter calculating how much more you need to walk each day to lose weight.

 Essential reading: Tips to help you hit 10,000 per day

 Its really not that complicated.
 If you sit down with a calculator, you can work out exactly how many weeks it would take to get to your desired weight.

 An average person makes 2,112 steps when walking one mile.
 This equates to 100 calories burned.
 One pound equals 3,500 calories.
 This means, to lose one pound per week, without a change to your diet you would need to increase your daily step count by an extra 10,000 steps (3,500/100*2112/7).

 So for example; if you currently take 3,500 steps with your existing routine and daily habits and are maintaining weight, you would need to increase this to over 13,000 to lose one pound per week.
 This equates to an extra 5 miles.
 You want to lose 4 pounds?
 Just keep doing this for a month.

 Unless you have a very active lifestyle or profession, it can be difficult to log this many steps just with daily activity.
 You would need to achieve this by one or more sustained walks or runs every day lasting around 30 minutes.
 That roughly corresponds to the minimum daily exercise recommendation by most health authorities to reduce health risks.